Traditionally Modern Food

 • Heat the skillet.
 When it is hot, add a little coconut oil and pour the batter into the skillet

-• Spread the Adai and make a hole in center.
+• Spread the Adai and make a hole in the center.
 Drizzle oil around the Adai and in the center

 • After one side is cooked well, turn and drizzle oil

-• Cook other side
+• Cook another side

 Subscribe to my YouTube channelCheck out Traditionally Modern Food!